In this exercise, you will introduce a state inconsistency error in your chart and troubleshoot the problem. Follow these steps:

-Locate the offending state in the Air Controller chart, by clicking the link to the state number in the status panel at the bottom of the dialog box.
+Locate the offending state in the Air Controller chart, by clicking the link to the state name.

 This time, simulation proceeds without any errors.

-In this exercise, you will introduce a data range violation in your chart and use the debugger to troubleshoot the problem.
+In this exercise, you will introduce a data range violation in your chart and troubleshoot the problem.
 Follow these steps:

 during: airflow = in(FAN1.On) + in(FAN2.On) + 1;

-Simulation pauses after 350 seconds because of an out-of-range data error:
+Simulation pauses because of an out-of-range data error:

-To isolate the problem, double-click the last line in the status panel at the bottom of the dialog box:
+To isolate the problem, double-click the last line in the error message:

 Data '#439 (0:0:0)': 'airflow'